 Handling physical inventory is an essential focus for warehouse management, and the primary goals are to know precisely how much of each inventory item you have on hand and where to find it.
 Best practices include techniques for tracking and counting inventory.

 David Altemir, President of Altemir Consulting(opens in a new tab), says accuracy in stock locating is pivotal.

-“Ensure that items are correctly located in your warehouse management system upon their receipt,”
+“Ensure that items are correctly located in your warehouse management system upon their receipt,” he recommends.